Online Modified Greedy Algorithm for Storage Control under Uncertainty: Generalization to Non-IID Cases

 \section{Generalization to Non-IID Cases}

+Markov models are widely used in the power system applications for the modeling of stochastic demand, renewable generation, and price processes (cf. \cite{1388488, 6545387, 5453026}).
 We demonstrate how our results can be generalized to non-i.i.d. cases by establishing similar performance bounds for \emph{ergodic} Markov chains.
 The proof technique is based on the well-known method of analyzing regenerative cycles of the underlying disturbance process.

 We consider the following particular disturbance model.
 Suppose that the uncertain parameter vector $(\d_t,\p_t)$ is some deterministic function of the system stochastic state $\omega_t$, where $\omega_t$ follows a finite state ergodic Markov Chain, supported on $\Omega$.
 Here by ergodic, we mean $\{\omega_t: t\ge 1\}$ is stationary, positive recurrent and irreducible.
 Let $\omega^\mathrm{R}\in\Omega$ be the initial state of $\omega_t$.
 Since $\omega_t$ is an ergodic Markov chain, there exists a sequence of finite random return time $1 = T_1 < T_2< \dots < T_r < T_{r+1}< \dots$, for $r = 1, 2,\dots$, such that $\omega_{t}$ visits $\omega^\mathrm{R}$ for the $r$-th time at time $t = T_r$.
 From this sequence of return times, we define the $r-$th epoch as $[T_r,T_{r+1}-1]$ and the length of this epoch is defined as $\DT_r=T_{r+1}-T_r$.
 Apparently, the sequence of $\{\DT_r: r \ge 1\}$ is i.i.d..
 Let $\DT$ be a random variable distributed as $\DT_1$ and independent with all $\DT_r$, $r \ge 1$.
 The positive recurrence assumption implies that $\expec[\DT]<\infty$.
 We also assume that the second moment of $\DT$ is bounded, \ie, $\expec\left[\DT^2\right]<\infty$.